Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

   ))
 ```

-Now that we have an understanding of our two explanatory variables, we
+Now that we have a better understanding of our two explanatory
-want to add a new variable, `classify`, which combines `bpm` and
+variables, we want to add a new variable, `classify`, which combines
-`sec_duration` by labeling each song with one of four classifications:
+`bpm` and `sec_duration` by labeling each song with one of four
-“slow and short”, “slow and long”, “fast and short”, and “fast and
+classifications: “slow and short”, “slow and long”, “fast and short”,
-long”.
+and “fast and long”:

 ``` r
 fight_songs <- fight_songs %>%